-Rubber resources can custom slit or die cut most specialty materials.
-From Rhinotek fabric to PTFE Glass Cloth, we cut parts for many unique applications.
-You can source the material you need, or we can- we have decades of experience on our staff sourcing and working with diverse materials.
-We stock hundreds of specialty materials.
+Rubber resources can custom slit or die cut most specialty fabrics and other materials.
+From Rhinotek fabric to PTFE Glass Cloth, we cut fabric and parts for many unique applications.
+You can source the material you need, or we can - we have decades of experience on our staff sourcing and working with diverse materials.
+We stock hundreds of specialty fabrics & materials.

 Although we work with many types and stock some fabrics, most of those come from our customers.
 They choose what they want the design to look like and we help from there.
 Some fabrics are easier to work with (or even MUCH easier to work with) than others, and the time spent in smoothing and straightening fabrics for an easy cut can matter when it comes to cost.
 We are happy to advise on types and thicknesses of fabrics during the design phase.
 We also design the tools to maximize the usage of the materials.

 Cork is an excellent gasket material due to it’s near impermeability and elasticity.
 Cork is also used in footwear, sporting goods and for wine bottle stoppers.

 Felt is the oldest known textile.
 Felt can hold lots of water without feeling wet, is fire resistant, and is an excellent sound and vibration dampener.
 Felt can be natural wool, synthetic polyester, or a blend.
 Felt is commonly used for recreation/apparel, gaskets and furniture.